mndillon/toki-pona-nanpa-linja-n/README.md

 The Toki Pona Latin letters i, w, t, s, a, l, u, m, p, j are used to represent the numbers 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 in numeric cartouches.
 The letters 'n' and 'e' are used in a nanpa-linja-n cartouche to make the proper name derived from the cartouche more pronouncable.
 The letters 'o' and 'k' are used in various combinations to represent numeric punctuation (decimal delimiters).
-So all the Toki Pona Latin letters have a unique job to do in nanpa-linja-n.
+So all the Toki Pona Latin letters have a distinct job to do in nanpa-linja-n.

 Toki Pona’s vocabulary is small, but not too small.